Ysgol Eirias

 Ysgol Eirias, (English: Eirias School) is a secondary school situated in Colwyn Bay, in Conwy county borough, North Wales.
 The school has approximately 1600 pupils and over 120 teachers and staff.
 The school’s name is derived from its location, the grounds of Eirias Park.
-The current headteacher is Zoe Evans, taking over from Sarah Hutton, who took over from Phil McTague in 2017.
+The current headteacher is Zoe Evans, taking over from Sarah Sutton, who took over from Phil McTague in 2017.

-School Life
+School life

 Houses

 Ysgol Eirias has four houses.
 The houses are each named after a Prince of Wales adjoined to the name of a bird.
 Glyndwr Eagles, Llewelyn Hawks, Madog Kites and Gwynedd Falcons.
 Students are assigned to a house when joining the school based on their form group, and stay in that house throughout their school career.

-Each house is assigned colour, yellow, blue, red and green respectively for Eagles, Hawks, Kites and Falcons.
+Each house is assigned a colour, yellow, blue, red and green for Eagles, Hawks, Kites and Falcons, respectively.
 There are many Inter-house competitions for sports and art.